OpenCEHardware/ScaleNPU/docs/block/arbitration.md

 # Arbitration, Fairness, QoS, and Forward Progress Guarantees

-This section addresses how the design handles arbitration between multiple traffic classes or concurrent transaction types that share resources or interfaces.
-It outlines the arbitration policies, fairness properties, QoS features, and forward progress guarantees [[1]](references.md#ref1).
+The ScaleNPU operates as a single slave module within a system, meaning it doesn’t manage multiple traffic classes or arbitration directly.
+Instead, it relies on the AXI protocol for memory access, where arbitration and resource sharing are handled by the AXI interconnect.
+This interconnect manages how memory requests from the ScaleNPU are prioritized and ensures fair access among all system modules.

 ## Arbitration and Fairness

-Define the arbitration policy for shared resources or interfaces.
-Describe how multiple traffic classes or transaction types are prioritized and how fairness is ensured.
-If applicable, detail any configurability features that allow adjustments to the arbitration policy or QoS settings.
-Clearly state if any traffic classes are unfairly treated and discuss the implication [[1]](references.md#ref1).

-- **Arbitration Policy**: Describe the policy used for arbitration (e.g., round-robin, priority-based).
-- **Fairness**: Explain how fairness is maintained among traffic classes.
+The ScaleNPU delegates arbitration to the AXI interconnect, which could use round-robin or priority-based policies based on system configuration.
+This setup ensures that the ScaleNPU's memory requests are fairly managed alongside other AXI-connected masters, with no need for the ScaleNPU itself to enforce fairness.

+- **Arbitration and Fairness**: Managed by the AXI interconnect, not the ScaleNPU.
-- **Configurability**: Detail any features that allow users to control arbitration or QoS.
+- **Configurability**: AXI settings determine arbitration behavior.

 ## Quality-of-Service (QoS)

-Discuss the QoS mechanisms implemented in the design.
-Describe how the system ensures different levels of service based on traffic class or transaction type, and how these mechanisms impact system performance [[1]](references.md#ref1).

-- **QoS Features**: List and describe the QoS features supported by the design.
-- **Impact on Performance**: Explain how QoS affects the performance of the system.
+Any QoS or priority configurations are also managed by the AXI interconnect.
+This allows the system to prioritize the ScaleNPU’s memory transactions if needed but is configured at the system level rather than within the ScaleNPU.

+- **QoS Control**: Assigned via AXI, influencing transaction prioritization among connected modules.

-## Forward Progress Guarantees
+## Forward Progress

-Ensure that the design provides forward progress guarantees, meaning that it avoids deadlock and livelock conditions.
-State any assumptions about the external system required to guarantee forward progress.
-Provide a high-level outline of the proof for these guarantees, and indicate if it can be formally verified [[1]](references.md#ref1).

-- **Deadlock and Livelock Prevention**: Describe how the design prevents deadlock and livelock.
-- **Assumptions**: State any assumptions needed for forward progress.
-- **Proof Outline**: Provide a brief outline of the proof or verification approach for forward progress guarantees.
+The AXI protocol ensures forward progress by preventing deadlock and livelock, guaranteeing that all requests are eventually serviced as long as the interconnect adheres to AXI standards.

+- **Guarantees**: Deadlock prevention and transaction progress are enforced by AXI protocol compliance, not by the ScaleNPU.